-This study identified and evaluated various data sources and geographic information system (GIS) tools that could help identify a representative sample of food deserts.
+This study identified and evaluated various data sources and geographic information system (GIS) tools that could be used to identify Supplemental Nutrition Assistance Program (SNAP) participant households who reside in food deserts.
 Food deserts are geographic areas where access to affordable, healthy food choices is restricted or nonexistent.
 Such access often is compromised in low-income areas where corner stores, convenience stores, and fast-food restaurants may outnumber or take the place of supermarkets and other food retailers that offer a variety of healthy foods.
-The findings from this study helped the Food and Nutrition Service better meet the needs of Supplemental Nutrition Assistance Program (SNAP) households by improving access to a variety of high-quality, affordable food retailers.
+The findings from this study helped the Food and Nutrition Service determine whether additional GIS tools could help them improve access to a variety of high-quality, affordable food retailers among SNAP participant households.

 The study addressed the following research questions:

 - What sources of data are available on SNAP households (e.g., addresses, household characteristics, food-shopping patterns)?
 What are their main features?

 - What sources of data are available on food outlets (e.g., address, store type, SNAP retailer)?
 What are their main features?

 - What tools are available to link the relevant data sources and identify food deserts (with or without GIS)?
 What are their main features?